 Cash exposure in an investment portfolio can come in different guises.
 A fixed deposit account with a decent interest rate is one way to go about it, but investors who prefer a more flexible option can consider the NewFunds TRACI ETF.

 When you invest your money in a fixed deposit account, the bank can use that money to grant overnight loans to other parties.
 The bank earns interest on these overnight loans that is greater than the annual interest rate they agreed to pay you and the bank keeps the difference.
 The bank agrees to pay you a higher interest rate on fixed deposit accounts because it can use the money to make more money.

-The NewFunds TRACI ETF tracks the performance of Absa’s three-month fixed deposit accounts, with interest earned on these deposits daily.
+The NewFunds TRACI ETF tracks the performance of an index consisting of 3-month South African money market deposit rates.
 The value of the ETF is calculated based on the current cash value of these deposits plus the interest earned daily.

 While a fixed deposit account might be simpler, this ETF has a few benefits.
 Firstly, money market interest rates are higher than the rates your bank agreed to pay you.
 Secondly, the ETF doesn’t lock you in for a period of time like your fixed deposit account does.
 Should you require cash right away, you can simply sell this ETF like any other.

 As a diversification vehicle, this ETF remains in the green when markets go down.
 Furthermore, interest rates tend to go up during times of market turmoil, positively affecting your ETF.